You can see information about the openSPOT3's current status, and listen to call audio on this page.

 You can see basic information about the device in this section.

 Additional battery charge information is shown if the mouse is hovered over the charge percent (or the charge percent is clicked).
-Note that the displayed remaining battery charge/discharge time is a rough estimate and is affected by the device's recent power consumption.
+Note that the displayed battery charge percentage and the remaining battery charge/discharge time is a rough estimate and is affected by the device's recent power consumption.

 The USB data field shows connected when the openSPOT3 is connected to a host with USB enumeration capabilities (like a computer) using a USB cable which supports data transfer, not just charging.
 The USB serial console can only be used if this field shows connected.
 The supplied USB cable supports data transfer.